History of Latin America

 Debating the “Free Womb” Law in Brazil (1871)

-The second set deals with the first half of the twentieth century:
+The second set deals with the early and middle part of the twentieth century:

 Interview with Pedro Martínez and his wife Esperanza about life during the Mexican Revolution